 Batman: Arkham City

-Batman: Arkham City takes you out of the asylum into a much larger open-world game.
+Batman: Arkham City takes you out of the asylum into a larger open-world game.
 Much of the gameplay is still familiar to Batman’s escapades in Arkham Asylum, but now with more gadgets and enemy types thrown into the mix.
-An open world also means more side content, breaking up the main story as you encounter new characters — though avoid hunting for every collectable if you want to maintain your sanity.
+An open world also means more side content, breaking up the main story as you encounter new characters — though avoid hunting for every collectible if you want to maintain your sanity.

 This sequel also introduced some new playable characters via DLC— Catwoman, Robin, and Nightwing.
 While the Catwoman DLC was the only one to include more story content, having the option to play as other characters was a nice change of pace.

 Batman: Arkham Knight didn’t have the best of starts on PC.
 However, after several patches and easier access to better hardware, Arkham Knight is now an enjoyable entry for PC players – though that wasn’t the case when we did get around to our proper Arkham Knight review.
 Thankfully, years later, none of these issues remain.

 Visually, it’s easily the most impressive game in the franchise, especially during the numerous Batmobile sequences.
 The Batmobile plays a big role in Arkham Knight as you tear through Gotham City’s rain-soaked streets.

 Batman: Arkham Origins was the first entry in the franchise not made by Rocksteady Studios, taking players back to events before the first two games.
 It sees Batman in his early crime-fighting days, hunted by assassins and a corrupt police force.

 While one of the less memorable entries in the Arkham franchise, Batman: Arkham Origins is still an interesting take on the superhero.
 It’s not quite an origin story, but it offers some new perspectives on Batman and the world he’s trying to protect.